What is TagWorks?

 How does TagWorks integrate with machine learning approaches?

-The term machine learning can obscure the fact that such approaches require humans to teach computers (offering them definitions and constraints and guidance about how to teach themselves) to recognize important relationships, patterns, or information across some set of data.
+The term machine learning can obscure the fact that such approaches often require humans to teach computers to recognize important relationships, patterns, or information across some set of data.
 This is especially true in the case of human language, which includes so many ambiguities, homonyms, synonyms, idioms, metaphors, sarcasm, ironies, and poetics that machines built to compute mathematics were never designed to understand.
-The very most successful efforts to teach computers about human language use what are called supervised machine learning approaches.
+The very most successful efforts to teach computers about human language are called supervised machine learning approaches.
 These approaches mimic the situation of a human supervisor standing over the computer’s shoulder watching it do language understanding tasks (i.e. categorizing/tagging the meaning of words and phrases in documents) while the human supervisor points out all the computer’s mistakes and praises it for everything it understands correctly.
 Such supervised machine learning systems require a set of documents that have already been accurately tagged by human analysts.
 These example documents and tags are called ‘training data’ and they are the secret sauce of almost every AI that attempts to understand language.
 Since TagWorks provides the most efficient way to create large, rich sets of training data, it is becoming the secret behind every secret sauce.

 What kind of customers use TagWorks?